AaltoSciComp/python-for-scicomp/content/scripts.rst

 Actually, you could also export your notebook in many other formats.
-Check `JupyterLab documentation <https://jupyterlab.readthedocs.io/en/stable/user/export.html>`_ for more information.
+Check the `JupyterLab documentation <https://jupyterlab.readthedocs.io/en/stable/user/export.html>`_ for more information.
 If you keep working in the jupyterlab folder, you can also convert files in the terminal (File -> New -> Terminal) by running::